Chat with us, powered by LiveChat

 For roles that will require lots of driving, employers must ensure that employees are responsible drivers.
 This is because driving-while-intoxicated offences, and other reckless driving-related acts endanger the lives of others, can result in serious legal troubles against the company with dire financial consequences, and even lead to tainting the company's public image.

-Limitations of police checks
+Limitations of nationally coordinated criminal history checks

-Police check only gives information on past criminal records.
+Nationally Coordinated Criminal History Check only gives information on past criminal records.
 While this might provide insight into potential future character, it does not definitively predict the future.
 This explains why many employees convicted of corporate fraud are first-time offenders.

 • 3) Unfair treatment